danielflower/danielflower.github.io/_posts/2016-04-01-Swagger-with-embedded-jetty-without-magic.md

     }
 {% endhighlight %}

-Isn't that just incredible?
+Isn't that just incredibly scary?
 You create an instance of an object, call some setters, and then let the object be collected by the garbage collector.
 Furthermore, the order of the setters matters: `setScan` must be called last because that "setter" is what causes the config to be applied.